manukautech/XMRemoteMonitor/README.md

 - Smart phones and other HTML-JS-capable devices e.g. Raspberry Pi Zero have advantages for environments without mains electricity.
 So far all of our field tests have been in such environments.
 - There is a supply on auction sites of smart phones with cracked screens at low prices.

-"XMRemoteMonitor" is a spinoff from "XMRemoteRobot":
+"XMRemoteMonitor" has some similarities to "XMRemoteRobot":
 [https://github.com/manukautech/XMRemoteRobot](https://github.com/manukautech/XMRemoteRobot)